jundalisay/sp/content/en/research/sarkar/sutram/chapter-04.md

 <!-- Triguńátmiká srśt́imátrká asheśatrikońadhárá. -->

-In Parama Puruśa, a countless number of linear waves are taking place in the different flows of sattva [sentient], rajah [mutative] and tamah [static].
+In Parama Puruśa, a countless number of linear waves take place in the different flows of sattva [sentient], rajah [mutative] and tamah [static].

 Their triple-attributional flows go on evolving triangles or different other multi-conical or polygonal diagrams.